 - Increase student veteran retention rates

-PAVE is currently in place on 40 campuses nationwide.
+PAVE is in place on 49 campuses nationwide as of Spring 2023.
 A web-based platform includes online training modules for Peer Advisors; an app that allows Peer Advisors to track the work that is being done and quickly identify resources; and a management console tailored for each PAVE partner campus that allows schools to match student veterans with Peer Advisors, monitor trends, including types of concerns identified, and identify gaps in services.
 The PAVE National Team continues to provide technical assistance to each school, sharing best practices from the field, and facilitating communication among partner campuses.
 A rigorous evaluation to measure satisfaction and outcome metrics is also part of the program.
-Since the program’s inception, over 700 Peer Advisors have been trained and over 7,000 student veterans have been assisted.
+Since the program’s inception, over 1,800 Peer Advisors have been trained and over 30,000 student veterans have been contacted by Peer Advisors.